CODE OF BUSINESS CONDUCT AND ETHICS

 We will not allow any harassment, retaliation or any type of discrimination against a director, officer or employee who acts in good faith in reporting any violation.

-Our Corporation Ethics Officer will investigate any reported violations and will determine an appropriate response, including corrective action and preventative measures, involving the Governance Committee or Chief Executive Officer when required.
+Our Corporation Ethics Officer will investigate any reported violations and will determine an appropriate response, including corrective action and preventative measures, involving the Chief Executive Officer when required.
 All reports will be treated confidentially to every extent possible, consistent with the need to conduct an adequate investigation.
 All complaints, results of investigations, if any, and reports will be retained for seven years.